c-layer/contracts/tutorials/21-TokenFactory.md

 ##### 1- Setup a token factory

-First, you will nedd to create the factory as follow
+First, you will need to create the factory as follow

 ```javascript
     factory = await TokenFactory.new()